Buck Clayton

 Wilbur Dorsey "Buck" Clayton (November 12, 1911 – December 8, 1991) was an American jazz trumpeter who was a member of Count Basie's orchestra.
-His principal influence was Louis Armstrong, first hearing the record "Confessin' That I Love You" as he passed by a shop window.
+His principal influence was Louis Armstrong, first hearing the record "Confessin' that I Love You" as he passed by a shop window.

 Early years

 Clayton learned to play the piano from the age of six.
 His father was an amateur musician associated with the family's local church, who was responsible for teaching his son the scales on a trumpet, which he did not take up until his teens.
 From the age of 17, Clayton was taught the trumpet by Bob Russell, a member of George E. Lee's band.
 In his early twenties he was based in California, and was briefly a member of Duke Ellington's Orchestra and worked with other leaders.
 Clayton was also taught at this time by trumpeter Mutt Carey, who later emerged as a prominent west-coast revivalist in the 1940s.
-He also met Louis Armstrong while Armstrong was performing at Sebastian's Cotton Club, who taught him how to glissando on his trumpet.
-After high school, he moved to Los Angeles.
+He also met Louis Armstrong, while Armstrong was performing at Sebastian's Cotton Club, who taught him how to glissando on his trumpet.
+After high school, Clayton moved to Los Angeles.
 He later formed a band named 14 Gentlemen from Harlem, in which he was the leader of the 14-member orchestra.

 From there, there are multiple sources claiming different ways in which Clayton ended up in Shanghai, China.
-Some claimed that Clayton was picked by Teddy Weatherford for a job at the Canidrome ballroom in the French Concession in Shanghai.
-Others claimed he escaped the US temporarily to avoid racism.
+Some claimed that he was picked by Teddy Weatherford for a job at the Canidrome ballroom in the French Concession in Shanghai.
+Others claimed that Clayton escaped the US temporarily to avoid racism.

 From 1934 or 1935 (depending on the sources), he was a leader of the "Harlem Gentlemen" in Shanghai.
-Some of the bureaucratic social groups he was with included Chiang Kai-shek's wife Soong Mei-ling and her sister Ai-ling, who were regulars at the Canidrome.
+Some of the bureaucratic social groups he was with included Chiang Kai-shek's wife Soong Mei-ling and her sister Ai-ling, who were regulars at the Canidrome in Shanghai.
 Clayton played a number of songs that were composed by Li Jinhui, while adopting the Chinese music scale into the American scale.
 Li learned a great deal from the American jazz influence brought over by Clayton.
-A 1935 guidebook in Shanghai, listed Clayton and Teddy Weatherford as the main jazz attraction at the Canidrome.
-He left Shanghai before the 1937 Second Sino-Japanese War.
+A 1935 guidebook in Shanghai listed Clayton and Teddy Weatherford as the main jazz attraction at the Canidrome.
+Clayton left Shanghai before the 1937 Second Sino-Japanese War.
 Clayton is credited for helping to close the gap between traditional Chinese music and shidaiqu/mandopop.
 Li is mostly remembered in China as a casualty of the Cultural Revolution.

 U.S. career

-Later that year he accepted an offer from bandleader Willie Bryant in New York, but while moving east he stopped in Kansas City, Missouri and was persuaded to stay by Count Basie, whose orchestra had a residency at the Reno Club.
+Later that year, Clayton accepted an offer from bandleader Willie Bryant in New York, but while moving east he stopped in Kansas City, Missouri and was persuaded to stay by Count Basie, whose orchestra had a residency at the Reno Club.
 Clayton replaced Hot Lips Page.
 Beginning in 1937, the Count Basie orchestra was based in New York City, giving Clayton the opportunity to work as a freelance musician in studio sessions with Billie Holiday and Lester Young.
 Clayton left Basie after being drafted in November 1943.